 It is not that I would say that a “Don’t worry, be happy” outlook – as we hear in Bobby McFerrin’s song – is the answer to everything, but seeing possibilities rather than difficulties makes life and business a lot easier.
 However, doubtless seeing possibilities is not always easy.
 When change is imminent, it is easier to worry about the possible risks that change might bring than it is to stay positive and to see opportunities.
 Yet, it’s better and healthier to turn it around and look at the bright side of life.

 What Can You Do?

 Work with a colleague or a coach as a sparring partner.
 Analyse your challenges together and assess and eliminate the risks one by one by asking questions like “What happens if …?” or “What is the worst thing that could happen if …?” followed by “What can I do if that worst thing happens?”

-With that last question, you are turning difficulties into possibilities.
-It often appears that even the supposedly worst scenario is not so bad at all, as it can bring new opportunities.
-The exercise is simple, yet will be easier to perform when you do it together with someone who will coach, challenge and inspire you.
-Someone who will inspire you to achieve the success you aspire.
+With that last question, you will turn difficulties into possibilities.
+What often happens is that even the supposedly worst-case scenario is not really that bad at all, as it can bring new opportunities.
+The exercise is simple, and you can do it alone, yet it’s always much easier to do the exercise when you work together with someone who coaches, challenges and inspires you.

-To remind you of a positive attitude you can set some triggers in your work environment.
-For instance, draw a few smileys in your calendar, or on your notepad – if you still have paper ones.
-Put a small card in your pocket with a written trigger to remind you of it.
-Every time you see these triggers or smileys, they will help you to be aware of the need for positive thinking.
-Simple and effective!
+To keep reminding yourself of having a positive mindset you can create some triggers.
+For instance, draw a few smileys in your calendar, or on your notepad or put a small card in your pocket with a written sentence to remind you to be positive.
+You might want to use a sentence such as in this example, where a person asks himself whenever he or she experiences a setback “What opportunity does this offer me?”
+Every time you see these triggers, they will help you to form a positive mindset.
+It’s simple and effective!